We aim to make this website accessible to all. We try to ensure all pages conform to WCAG 2.1 Level AA in line with the

 We continuously improve our website’s accessibility based on user testing and automated tests.
 We hold weekly accessibility meetings to measure our progress.

-We also run mandatory accessibility training courses for our web content authors and promote the importance of accessibility using our internal communication channels.
+We also run mandatory accessibility training courses for our web content authors, promote the importance of accessibility using our internal communication channels and provide guidance for staff on our intranet.

 We are speaking to our third-party suppliers about improving the accessibility of their products.